Beginners Guide to French Property and Real Estate

 H is for Housing Market

 Researching the housing market is essential.
-Prices vary significantly depending on the location and may not be as cheap or expensive as expected.
+Prices vary significantly depending on the location and may not be as cheap or as expensive as you expected.
 Some buyers still harbour the dream of finding a chateau to renovate or a farm in Provence for the price of a terraced house in the UK, but this is usually unrealistic.
 The good news is that in most French regions, property prices have been reducing over the past few months as the national market cools while the country’s politicians are trying to form a government, further to the surprise recent election results in June and July.

 BONUS TIP: It’s YOUR French Life!